Alliance of American Football: Viewership

 Overnight Nielsen Ratings stated that the league-opening regionally televised games on CBS were the highest rated telecast of the night in the key demographic, drawing more viewers than an NBA game on ABC in the same time slot.
 In overall viewers, both the AAF and NBA lost to a rerun of America's Got Talent: The Champions on NBC.
 The NFL Network telecast that week secured 640,000 viewers.
 With these comparatively strong initial viewership statistics, the Week 2 ratings were highly anticipated in the interest of developing trended data.
 In Week 2, the afternoon and evening games on Saturday, February 16, reportedly attracted 1,018,000 and 425,000 viewers, respectively, in addition to the Sunday evening game on February 17 drawing 424,000 viewers.
 Week 3's NFL Network games drew 491,000 and 515,000 viewers, benefiting in part due to a counterprogramming effort against the 91st Academy Awards.
 Week 4's ratings were largely consistent with those of week 2, with the two NFL Network games that week securing ratings of 404,000 and 450,000 viewers, comparable to college basketball and NHL telecasts on the other sports networks.
 The disparity between the afternoon and evening games is consistent due to increased competition during primetime hours and the higher market penetration of CBS and TNT compared to NFL Network and CBS Sports Network, the latter of which does not register a rating in the Nielsens.

 In March 2019, building upon these ratings successes, both CBS and TNT added games to their packages; Turner Sports shifted two additional Saturday afternoon games from B/R Live to TNT (with B/R Live streaming a Skycam-only feed of the games as a companion), while CBS announced that it would shift two games from CBS Sports Network to broadcast television, including a regular season game on April 6, 2019 (in the afternoon prior to CBS's broadcast of the 2019 NCAA Final Four), and one of the conference championship games.
 However, due to the suspension of football operations, these games were left unplayed.

+Notable players

+By one 2025 measurement, 15 AAF players went on to earn more than $1,000,000 in career earnings in professional football following their time in the AAF.
+The following lists notable AAF players: